 For fairly obvious reasons, Los Angeles has been an artistic whipping boy.
 Movie producers would never think of having any other city destroyed, which is a bit ironic given that it’s the city from which most movies are made (not counting Mumbai).
 Ben Gibbard and Colin Meloy, among others, have expressed in song the drawbacks of its gridlock and smog.
 Even Chuck Klosterman didn’t want to bother with L.A. when writing his rock-star death retrospective, Killing Yourself to Live.
-Certainly, L.A.’s brand is one synonymous with artificiality and sleaze, and Michael Bay and American Apparel aren’t helping the cause.
+On the surface, L.A.’s brand is one synonymous with artificiality and sleaze, and Michael Bay and American Apparel aren’t helping the cause.
 But get past The Standard and the 101 and you’ll find the positive aspects of the city—its arts and music scenes, diverse culture and cuisine, and a fascinating history.
 The catch: you can’t take L.A.’s good without its bad.

 Los Angeles-based hip-hop producer Flying Lotus acknowledges this duality, and even admits to having hated living there for a time.
-But with his new full-length, naturally titled Los Angeles, Steven Ellison redefines L.A., or at least repurposes a Blade Runner-style vision of it.
+But with his first Warp Records-released full-length, titled Los Angeles, Steven Ellison redefines L.A., or at least repurposes a Blade Runner-style vision of it.
 Rather than attack it with a nihilistic, albeit socially-aware bent in the same way that X did with their album of the same name, Fly Lo melds the dark and gritty side of the City of Angels with its sunny and breezy past.
-It’s a chill record, most definitely downtempo in tone, but it bears the harsh and hazy hallmarks of an urban wasteland.
+It’s a chill record, downtempo in tone, but it bears the harsh and hazy hallmarks of an urban wasteland.
 It’s a grimy, psychedelic mess, and at the same time, it’s a compelling and sonically dazzling display.

 Like his local peers Daedelus and DNTEL, Flying Lotus deals in surreal sonic soundscapes, layering samples in a sublime analog tapestry.
 Yet his style is more firmly rooted in hip-hop, also bringing to mind the crackly grooves of Madlib or J. Dilla.
 In a way, Los Angeles is something of a futuristic, West Coast equivalent to Donuts, with several tracks bleeding into one another, flowing seamlessly and hypnotically.
 Yet Lotus’ music seems more directly tied to an urban environment than that of his fellow Angeleno beatmakers, with the sound of Los Angeles coming alive like the city late at night.